ryan-neil/ds-a/README.md

 An example between the two would be:

-If we compare Quicksort and Mergesort, they both have a space complexity of O(n) and run at O(n log n) time, but Mergesort requires Auxiliary space of O(n) while Quicksort requires Auxiliary space of O(1).
+If you compare Quicksort and Mergesort, they both have a space complexity of O(n) and run at O(n log n) time, but Mergesort requires Auxiliary space of O(n) while Quicksort requires Auxiliary space of O(1).

 #### Rules of thumb:
   * Most primitives (booleans, numbers, undefined, null) are constant space
   * Strings require O(n) space (where n is the string length)
   * Reference types are generally O(n), where n is the length (for arrays) or the number of keys (for objects)